 Training Program Coordinator - 31314 University Staff Description University of Colorado Anschutz Medical Campus Department: Department of Surgery Job Title: Training Program Coordinator Position #00816178: – Requisition #:31314 Job Summary:

-The Department of Surgery, Office of Education Training Program Coordinator (1.0 FTE), hereinafter referred to as the Coordinator, under direction from the Director of Education, is primarily responsible for coordinating the training programs in the Divisions of Surgical Oncology, and GI, Trauma and Endocrine Surgery, its trainees including rotating residents and medical students education.
-Coordination encompasses the recruitment processes, curriculum, schedules, business activities, finances, budget, and policies and procedures.
-The Coordinator provides essential communication and networking for the effective functioning of a surgical training program.
-The Coordinator represents the training programs on behalf of the Graduate Medical Education (GME) Office, the School of Medicine, the University of Colorado Denver, and the University of Colorado.
-An employee in this position can be terminated at any time without notice, and severance pay may not be provided.
-Supervision Received
+The Department of Surgery, Office of Education Training Program Coordinator (1.0 FTE), hereinafter referred to as the coordinator, under direction from the Office of Education Manager, is primarily responsible for coordinating the training programs in the Division of General Surgery, its trainees including rotating residents and medical student education.
+Coordination encompasses the recruitment process, curriculum, schedules, business activities, finances, budget, and policies and procedures.
+The coordinator provides essential communication and networking for the effective functioning of a surgical training program.
+The coordinator represents the training program on behalf of the Graduate Medical Education (GME) Office, the School of Medicine, the University of Colorado Denver, and the University of Colorado.
+An employee in this position can be terminated at any time without notice and severance pay may not be provided.

 - Prepares reports for the Divisions or others to satisfy needs, such as ACGME studies, program reviews, retreats, audits or other, as requested.

 - Manage and maintain the related education pages of the Surgery website.

 - Develop and maintain Excel spreadsheets for reporting purposes.

 - Develop and maintain PowerPoint presentations as required by the division.